 And this doesn't just apply to those with vulvas!
 “For some men and prostate owners, prostate orgasms are more intense compared to penile orgasms, while others may experience wave-like contractions that last longer with no particular peaks."
 Dr. Tickoo told us.

-But just because anal orgasms are strong, it doesn’t mean you can just jump in without care or preparation.
+But just because anal orgasms are strong, it doesn’t mean you can just jump in without care, or preparing properly.
 Dr. Tickoo recommends starting small and going slow.
 “Take deep breaths (if you are the receiver) and start slow by stimulating the anus externally using toys, fingers, tongue, lips, breathwork, etc. and move your way up.”

 "And, make sure to use plenty of lubricant—unlike the vagina, the anus is not self-lubricating, and is prone to tears and pain.
 And don’t even think about using spit as a lube replacement!"